sheikh-mohammad/learn-modern-ai-python/CLASS_PROJECTS/01_unit_convertor/readme.md

 You can required to innovate and improve the webapp.

-You will also share your published app in your section whatsapp group.
-However, do not share your source code or github repo anywhere.
+You will also share your published app in your section Discord channel.
+However, do not share your source code or github repo link anywhere.